stephenslab/dsc-wiki/src/first_course/Debug_Tips.md

 ## Module executable and generated script

-As seen from previous tutorials, the [module executables in DSC](../tutorials/dsc_result.html) are in fact incomplete due to lack of input data and parameter specifications to run.
+As seen from previous tutorials, [module executables in DSC](../external/dsc_results.html) are in fact incomplete code chunks due to lack of input data and parameter specifications to run.
 Under the hood, DSC generates R, Python or Shell scripts based on module executable scripts, adding to it specification of module parameters and pipeline variables, then executes the complete script.
 This generated script is subject to two types of errors:

 1. Inconsistency between DSC interface and module executables
 2. Error from module executables as provided